Vision Australia Radio is once again proud to announce we are a media partner to the 2019 Melbourne Writers Festival.

-“Melbourne Writers Festival is an accessible and inclusive place for people living with a disability, so we are proud to not only lend our promotional support to the event but also our services by producing this year’s audio program guide,” Vision Australia national audio business development manager Jason Gipps said.
+“Melbourne Writers Festival is an accessible and inclusive place for people living with a disability, so we are proud to not only lend our promotional support to the event but also our services by producing this year’s audio program guide,” Vision Australia national audio business development consultant Jason Gipps said.

 “I strongly urge Melburnians to head along to this year’s festival.
 There is so much on offer you are bound to experience something amazing."